49ers acquire RB Christian McCaffrey from Panthers

 The Panthers will receive picks in the second, third and fourth rounds of the 2023 draft, as well as a fifth-rounder in 2024, according to a person familiar with the terms.
 The person spoke on condition of anonymity because the terms were not announced.

-Carolina had been seeking a first-round pick, but San Francisco had already dealt their 2023 first-round pick in a deal to draft Trey Lance last year.
+Carolina had been seeking a first-round pick, but San Francisco had already dealt its 2023 first-round pick in a deal to draft Trey Lance last year.

+“I’m forever grateful for all of people who helped make these last 5 1/2 years so special for me,” McCaffrey tweeted Friday morning.
+“Thank you from the bottom of my heart.
+Carolina, I will always love you.”

 McCaffrey joins a talented group of playmakers in San Francisco with versatile receiver Deebo Samuel, star tight end George Kittle and receiver Brandon Aiyuk.